awsdocs/amazon-ec2-user-guide/doc_source/infrastructure-security.md

 In addition to restricting network access to each Amazon EC2 instance, Amazon VPC supports implementing additional network security controls like in\-line gateways, proxy servers, and various network monitoring options\.

-For more information, see [Securing Amazon EC2 Instances](http://aws.amazon.com/answers/security/aws-securing-ec2-instances/)\.
+For more information, see the [AWS Security Best Practices](https://d0.awsstatic.com/whitepapers/Security/AWS_Security_Best_Practices.pdf) whitepaper\.